MouseBiteLabs/Game-Boy-MBC1-Cartridge/Technical/README.md

 ### Open Collector Requirements on CPU /RESET Input

-One minor but important note - there are actually two outputs on the MM1026/MM134 that go low when power is below 4.2 V. One of them is open collector (pin 2, the "Reset output"), and one is instead driven high by an internal transistor or pulled low by an internal pull-down (pin 3, the "CS output").
+One minor, but important, note that drives a few design choices - there are actually two outputs on the MM1026/MM134 that go low when power is below 4.2 V. One of them is open collector (pin 2, the "Reset output"), and one is instead driven high by an internal transistor or pulled low by an internal pull-down (pin 3, the "CS output").
 This is important because it means *you cannot safely use the CS output pin to control the Game Boy's /RESET line.*

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC1-Cartridge/assets/97127539/0cda9c53-7df3-498b-8542-f712198cce23)